nnUyi/CycleGAN/README.md

   (1)download this repo to your own directory

     $ git clone https://github.com/nnUyi/CycleGAN.git
+    $ cd CycleGAN

-  (2)download celebA dataset and store it in the datasets directory(directory named datasets, sub-directory name celebA), in this repo, I just use the face images with no attributes.
-Input is the original images without any cropping operation, then it will be cropped into given resolution in this repo.
+  (2)download [dataset](https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/) and store it in the datasets directory(directory named datasets) and then unzip it.
+You can use any datasets downloaded from the [website](https://people.eecs.berkeley.edu/~taesung_park/CycleGAN/datasets/).

   (3)training